Objet petit a: Hierarchy of object (a)

 Speaking of the "fall" of the a, Lacan noted that 'the diversity of forms taken by that object of the fall ought to be related to the manner in which the desire of the Other is apprehended by the subject.'
 The earliest form is 'something that is called the breast...this breast in its function as object, object a cause of desire.'

 Next there emerges 'the second form: the anal object.
 We know it by way of the phenomenology of the gift, the present offered in anxiety.'
 The third form appears 'at the level of the genital act...[where]
 Freudian teaching, and the tradition that has maintained it, situates for us the gaping chasm of castration.'

 Lacan also identified 'the function of petit a at the level of the scopophilic drive.
 Its essence is realized in so far as, more than elsewhere, the subject is captive of the function of desire.'
 The final term relates to 'the petit a source of the superego...the fifth term of the function of petit a, through which will be revealed the gamut of the object in its – pregenital – relation to the demand of the – post-genital – Other.'

 Analyst and the a

 For transference to take place, the analyst must incorporate the a for the analysand: 'analysts who are such only insofar as they are object – the object of the analysand'.
 For Lacan, 'it is not enough that the analyst should support the function of Tiresias.
 He must also, as Apollinaire tells us, have breasts' – must represent or incorporate the (missing) object of desire.

 Working through the transference thereafter entails moving 'beyond the function of the a: the 'analyst has to...be the support of the separating a,' so as to allow the analysis eventually to be completed.
 'If the analyst during the analysis will come to be this object, he will also at the end of analysis not be it.
 He will submit himself to the fate of any object that stands in for a, and that is to be discarded.'

+Popular culture

+Slavoj Žižek explains the objet petit a in relation to the MacGuffin in the films of Alfred Hitchcock: "The McGuffin is clearly the objet petit a, a gap in the centre of the symbolic order – the lack, the void of the Real setting in motion the symbolic movement of interpretation, a pure semblance of the Mystery to be explained, interpreted."
+In the 1996 documentary Love thy symptom as thyself, Žižek argues that Lacan's principle was illustrated by a crude television advert in which a woman kisses a frog, turning it into a handsome man (echoing The Frog Prince fairy tale), at which point the man then kisses the woman, who turns into a bottle of beer (his "true" object of desire, and the subject of the advert).
+Humorously, Zizek suggests: "Maybe the ideal couple would be the frog embracing the bottle of beer."